 All it takes is 10 minutes to make this delicious snack.
 Let's take a look at the step-by-step photos and instructions:

-Step 1: Cut the fruits into bite-size pieces and assemble them in a large serving bowl.
-Keep the size somewhat similar for evening seasoning.
+Cut the fruits into bite-size pieces and assemble them in a large serving bowl.
+Keep the pieces similar in size for even seasoning.

-Step 2: Add all the spices, chopped mint leaves, and freshly squeezed lemon juice (or lime) and gently toss everything to combine.
+Add all the spices, chopped mint leaves (if using), and freshly squeezed lemon juice (or lime) and gently toss everything to combine.

 How to Serve

-After seasoning, fruit chaat can be refrigerated for 8-10 hours.
-The salt and lemon begin to break down the fibers in the fruits, which is why it does not stay well long after seasoning.
+After seasoning, fruit chaat can be refrigerated for 4-5 hours.
+The salt and lemon begin to break down the fruit fibers, causing them to release moisture and soften.

 Popular Variations

-Tropical Fruit Chaat: Make it tropical themes and add mango, papaya, pineapple, guava, kiwi, and other preferred fruit combinations.
+Tropical Fruit Chaat: Make it tropical themed and add mango, papaya, pineapple, guava, kiwi, and other preferred fruit combinations.

 Fruit Chaat with Chickpeas: Chickpeas are a popular addition to add protein to this salad.

-- Freshness: Fruits like bananas, apples, and pears are best cut when ready to serve since they start browning after cutting due to oxidization.
-You can cut and assemble other fruits 2-3 hours ahead of time.
+- How to prevent browning: Fruits like bananas, apples, and pears are best cut when ready to serve since they start browning after cutting due to oxidation.
+You can cut and assemble other fruits like mango, strawberries, grapes, and oranges 2-3 hours ahead of time.

 - Cutting Size: For best results, cut all fruit into bite-size pieces for even seasoning.

-- Season: Toss the fruits with seasoning just before they are ready to serve, otherwise the fruits will begin to soften and break down.
+- Season: Toss the fruits with seasoning just before you are ready to serve; otherwise, the fruits will begin to soften and break down.

 Frequently Asked Questions

-Combine ¼ teaspoon each of cumin powder, dry mango powder, dry pomegranate powder, and kala namak (black salt).
+Combine ¼ teaspoon each of cumin powder, dry mango powder, kala namak (black salt), and a pinch of hing.
 Add a few dashes of red chili powder and mix well.

 I personally prefer Everest, MDH, and 24 Mantra brands for chaat masala.